On the benefits of self-taught learning for brain decoding: Results

 \subsection{AutoEncoder performance}

-Reconstruction performance of the CAEs are presented in Table \ref{tab:tab2}.
-When comparing the two CAE architectures (4-layers vs 5-layers) trained on NeuroVault dataset, the mean correlations between original and reconstructed maps are better for the 4-layers architecture (86.9\% vs 77.8\%).
+Reconstruction performance of the CAEs is presented in Table \ref{tab:tab2}.
+When comparing the two CAE architectures (4-layers vs 5-layers) trained on NeuroVault dataset, the mean correlations between original and reconstructed maps were better for the 4-layers architecture (86.9\% vs 77.8\%).
 These results suggest that the reconstruction capabilities of the CAEs are dependant on the model architecture and the size of the latent space.
 Figure \ref{fig:fig4} shows the reconstruction of a statistic map randomly drawn from the NeuroVault test dataset with the two CAE architectures.
-With the 4-layers architecture, details of the map are better reconstructed than with the 5-layers architecture (see the green square on the map).
-This is due to the level of compression of the data that is higher in the 5-layers CAE and that learn only the most useful features with less emphasis in learning specific details.
+With the 4-layers architecture, details of the map were better reconstructed than with the 5-layers architecture (see the green square on the map).
+This was due to the level of compression of the data that was higher in the 5-layers CAE and that learned only the most useful features with less emphasis in learning specific details.
 Both models were used as pre-trained model for classification to see if the benefits of the CAEs were related to their reconstruction performance.